AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/maps.md

       parameters: [1497, "vcmuser.gpx", false, "AlignToTime", 1365922800, false, false]
 ```

-## Follow GPS trace
+## Following GPS traces

 In order to obtain a behavior that moves the nodes following the GPS traces, the program can use one of the
 following types of actions:

-0. {{ anchor('GPSTraceWalker') }} -> to follow the GPS trace using the roads
+0. {{ anchor('GPSTraceWalker') }} -> to follow the GPS trace, interpolating its points my moving along roads
-0. {{ anchor('ReproduceGPSTrace') }} -> to follow the GPS trace with straight way
+0. {{ anchor('ReproduceGPSTrace') }} -> to follow the GPS trace as they are

-Both the type of actions require:
+Both types of action require:
  0. the file with the GPS traces
  0. a boolean that indicate if the list of GPS trace is cyclic
  0. the strategy to align the attribute `time` of the GPS points of the GPS traces

-The following example show how is possible define a program to follow GPS traces.
+The following example show how it is possible define a program to follow GPS traces.

 ```yaml
 programs: